siliconspecter/full-body-tracking/readme.md

 #### Limbs

-Arms, hands, legs and feed can be oriented using one another; for example, the upper arm is positioned at the shoulder and points at the elbow, while the hand uses the elbow to generate roll.
+Arms, hands, legs and feet can be oriented using one another; for example, the upper arm is positioned at the shoulder and points at the elbow, while the hand uses the elbow to generate roll.